RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

 ### Other methods.

-The private methods should be on the top of the internal methods.
+The private methods should be above the internal methods.

 ## 3.3 Using child view controller or customized view